 The measure of motivation is urgency.
 It is time itself that the brain is processing: the relationship between time, perception and action.
 The neural correlates of consciousness lie in the synthesis of the time-urgency data stream.
 Everything we do and how much chemical energy we put into it is regulated by the level of our urgency to execute the action.

 And how does this dynamic urgency data-stream concept help us understand psychopathy?
 Well, let’s not beat about the bush.
 It lays bare and explains the entire phenomenon of the psychopath.
 It spells out the essence of psychopathy (and altruism) in terms that, for the first time, leave us in absolutely no doubt as to what it is, what is going on in his brain.
-The frustrating thing is that I figured this out several years ago but, when I tried to explain the concept, I could only articulate it in psychodynamic terms, i.e. in terms of libido, but I knew exactly what I meant!
+The frustrating thing is that I figured this out decades ago but, when I tried to explain the concept, I could only articulate it in psychodynamic terms, i.e. in terms of libido, but I knew exactly what I meant!

 Phil Shaver is one psychologist whose condemnation of my Freudian language forced me to accept the possibility that I was wrong, i.e. wrong to talk in terms of libido.
 It wasn’t that he didn’t understand what I was saying; I was the one who didn’t understand that we can’t turn the clock back to the days when it was fine to talk about psychic energy.
 Thanks to Phil Shaver in the US – and I should also give credit and thanks to the equally-disagreeable – lol – Prof. George Boeree in Australia (who actually responded with an unexpected and much-appreciated warmth to the central proposition but nonetheless wished I had found other language to express it) – I realized (eventually) that if the theory was valid, it had to be possible to articulate it in modern cognitive neurological terms.